BeCracked/GraphLearning/README.md

 Since the formula we used considers the eigenvalues of a given graph G, which is dependent on the number of nodes in G, we investigated how large the graphs in the datasets are.
 We observed that some are very small (two to more than a hundred nodes) and some have over thousand nodes.
 Since the size of the graphs vary a lot, we decided in the end to set the maximal length of the closed walks to 100.

+## Presentation Questions

+### Implemented Features
+- Run-able Kernels with any adjacency matrix
+  - Closed Walk (Jessica)
+  - Graphlets (Jessica)
+  - Weisfeiler-Lehman (Felix)
+- Basic visualisation of graph colouring steps (Felix)
+- SVM training on pre-defined datasets with implemented Kernels (Timo)

+### Results
+- For accuracy data see section (Evaluation Results)[#evaluation-results]
+- Runtimes vary but WL also fast there

+### Interpretation
+- Weisfeiler-Lehman best across all datasets with good runtime
+- Closed Walk Kernel's parameter l difficult to tune
+  - Misses long walks which can be relevant
+- Graphlet Kernel's parameter k has to be chosen carefully
+  - Greaphlets have to be pre-computed
+- WL seems to be best able to adapt to different kind of graphs
+- Comparison to paper:
+  - Our implementation slightly more accurate on Enzymes and DD
+  - Greater standard deviation